laranjeirapedro/Portfolio/README.md

 ## Contact

 If you have any questions or suggestions regarding this project, please feel free to fill the form at the website

+## Next Version

+In version 2.0 will be implemented:
+- Responsive website
+- The React language will be used